Food Safety and Inspection Service, Agriculture (USDA).

 Notice and request for comments.

-In accordance with the Paperwork Reduction Act of 1995 and Office of Management and Budget (OMB) regulations, the Food Safety and Inspection Service (FSIS) is announcing its intention to request a revision of the approved information collection related to the Salmonella Initiative Program (SIP).
-The approval for this information collection will expire on January 31, 2018.
-Based on a decrease in the number of SIP approvals that occurred as a result of the implementation of the New Poultry Inspection System, FSIS has decreased its total annual burden estimate by 45,511 hours.
+In accordance with the Paperwork Reduction Act of 1995 and the Office of Management and Budget (OMB) regulations, the Food Safety and Inspection Service (FSIS) is announcing its intention to request a revision of the approved information collection regarding the Salmonella Initiative Program (SIP).
+Based on an increase in SIP participation, FSIS has increased its total annual burden estimate by 9,363 hours.
+The approval for this information collection will expire on January 31, 2021.

 Start Further Info